betteriot/betteriot-principles/README.md

 ### 7. The vendor SHOULD allow third parties to communicate directly with its devices, without going through the backend.

-Assessment: The vendor submits links to public documentation of the device communication interface.
+Assessment: The vendor submits a link to public documentation of the device communication interface.

 Example: Generic BLE heart rate sensor